vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/troubleshooting.md

 Sometimes you may need to troubleshoot a running container or a sidecar container without using `cf ssh` or _with_ local Administrator privileges.
 You can use `winc exec` similar to `docker exec` from a running container's host VM.
 This of course requires that you `bosh ssh` into the host container's VM first.

-Assuming you're logged into the host VM and have a powershell shell, find the container `Id` by running
+Assuming you're logged into the host VM and have a PowerShell shell, find the container `Id` by running

 ```powershell
 PS C:\> Get-ComputeProcess